kubevela/kubevela.github.io/docs/platform-engineers/oam/oam-model.md

 ## An Abstraction to Model Application Deployment Process

-Open Application Model (OAM) allows end users to work with a simple artifact to capture the complete application deployment workflow with easier primitives.
+OAM allows end users to work with a simple artifact to capture the complete application deployment workflow with easier primitives.
 This provides a simpler path for on-boarding end users to the platform without leaking low level details in runtime infrastructure and allows users to fully focus on the application delivery itself.

 ![alt](../../resources/model.png)